RoseCoded/rosecoded-website/content/english/_index.md

   enable: true
   bg_image: "https://images.pexels.com/photos/50711/board-electronics-computer-data-processing-50711.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=650&w=940"
   bg_overlay: true
-  title: "An Information Technology <br/> Consulting Agency"
+  title: "An Information Technology <br/> Consulting Co-operative"
-  content: "We love the Web and the work we do.We work closely with our clients to deliver  the best possible solutions for their needs"
+  content: "We make the web work for workers.
+We believe in a better future for all, and strive to provide innovative solutions for forward-thinking orgs."
   button:
     enable: true
     label: "See Our Work"